Political status of the Cook Islands and Niue: History

-Formerly dependencies of New Zealand, the Cook Islands became a state in free association with New Zealand on August 4, 1965; Niue became a state in free association on October 19, 1974, after a constitutional referendum.
+Formerly dependencies of New Zealand, the Cook Islands became a state in free association with New Zealand on 4 August 1965; Niue became a state in free association on 19 October 1974, after a constitutional referendum.
 In 1992, the UN recognised both states' right to establish diplomatic relations with other countries.
 Since then, both the Cook Islands and Niue have been allowed to attend UN-sponsored conferences open to "all States" as well as sign and ratify UN treaties open to "non-member states".

-New Zealand has formally allowed the Cook Islands to independently conduct its own foreign affairs since April 6, 2001.
+New Zealand has formally allowed the Cook Islands to independently conduct its own foreign affairs since 6 April 2001.
 Niue was granted this power in 2007.

 The Repertory of Practice of United Nations Organs records that in 1988 "New Zealand stated that its future participation in international agreements would no longer extend to" Niue and the Cook Islands.
 The Cook Islands and Niue were granted membership of UNESCO by 1993 and of the World Health Organization by 1994.
 Also by 1994, the UN Secretariat had "recognized the full treaty-making capacity ... of Niue".
 As of 2022, the Cook Islands, Kosovo, and Niue are the only state parties that participate in UN specialised agencies, but which are not member states of the UN nor observer states with the United Nations General Assembly.
 Additionally, the Republic of China on Taiwan participated in the World Health Assembly as Chinese Taipei from 2009 to 2016.

-In September 2022, the United States announced its recognition of the Cook Islands and Niue as sovereign states during President Biden's Summit with Pacific Islands Countries (PIC) Leaders in Washington, United States.
+In September 2022, the United States announced its recognition of the Cook Islands and Niue as sovereign states during President Biden's Summit with Pacific Islands Countries (PIC) Leaders in Washington, D.C.
+In September 2023, recognition was declared and diplomatic relations were established.
+The United States also announced it intends to open an embassy in the Cook Islands and an embassy in Niue in 2024.